Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-Speaking of providing a topology for $\Lb $, we shall introduce one based on \cite [II.13.18]{FD} and \cite [Appendix B]{BussMeyer}, a construction that requires a collection of local cross-sections of $\Lb $.
-In order to produce such a collection, choose $n$ in $N$, and let We will often choose such $a$'s by restricting some member of $A$ to $\Dom n$, but we will see that it is useful to introduce the following for any bounded continuous function on $\Dom n$, regardless of whether or not $a$ extends to a continuous function on $X$.
+To provide a topology for $\Lb $, we shall introduce one based on \cite [II.13.18]{FD} and \cite [Appendix B]{BussMeyer}, a construction that requires a collection of local cross-sections of $\Lb $.
+In order to produce such a collection, choose $n$ in $N$, and let

+We will often choose such $a$'s by restricting some member of $A$ to $\Dom n$, but we will see that it is useful to introduce the following for any bounded continuous function on $\Dom n$, regardless of whether or not $a$ extends to a continuous function on $X$.
 A hint about the relevance of this choice is that $C^b\big (\Dom n\big )$ is the multiplier algebra of $C_0\big (\Dom n\big )$, as in \ref {ExtendedMult}.
-Considering the bisection \lbldeq DefineOn let \lbldeq OneSection We evidently have that $\pi \circ \xi _{n,a}$ is the identity map on $\O n$, so $\xi _{n,a}$ is a local cross-section of $\Lb $.
-Observe that \lbldeq ComputeNorm which is a continuous function of the variable $x$, and hence also of the variable $[n,x]$, due to the fact that $\O n$ is a bisection and hence $[n, x] \leftrightarrow x$ is a homeomorphism.
-We may then use \cite [II.13.18]{FD} to give $\Lb $ a unique topology, making each $\xi _{n,a}$ a continuous local cross-section.
+With the notation of~\ref {subbase4top}, consider the bisection \lbldeq DefineOn